isomerpages/moe-greendalesec/_student-and-admin-service/FAQs.md

 **Wednesdays and Fridays**

-2.45 PM - 6.00 PM | Co-curricular Activities (CCAs) and enrichment
+2.45 PM - 6.00 PM* | Co-curricular Activities (CCAs) and enrichment

-_*The training hours are subject to change according to instructors' schedules._
+_*The training hours are subject to change according to instructors' schedules.
+Not all CCAs are running on both days._

 ### 3. How do I get to Greendale Secondary School?